iammmiru/unixtime-utils.nvim/README.md

 }
 ```

-The on-demand feature auto-initializes with default keymap <leader>tt.
-Configure via global variables (no setup call) – see below.
-To disable keymaps set them to nil/false in globals.
+Use the Lua setup API.
+The on-demand feature auto-initializes with default keymaps; override them in setup.
+To disable a keymap set it to nil/false.

 ## Usage